DREAMassets-org/DREAMassets/README.md

 ## Get the RPi ready for remote usage
 1. run `raspi-config` to hook the Pi up to the wireless network
 1. run `raspi-config` to change the hostname to something unique that is not `raspberryPi`
+1. run `raspi-config` to set the timezone and WiFi country for the machine (under Localisation Options)
 1. update the password for the Pi account

 At this point you should be able to disconnect the Pi from everything except power and it should be accessible.